 This is where the Mandela Museum is situated (both and her Reverend Desmond Tutu hail from the city) as well as the Apartheid Museum.
 Then there is Lion Park as well as the chance to check out Crocodiles!

-The Garden Route is a 300 kilometre stretch along the South Eastern coast of South Africa stretching up from Mossel Bay.
+The Garden Route is a 300 kilometer stretch along the South-Eastern coast of South Africa stretching up from Mossel Bay.

 It is now considered to be one of the new worlds great wine regions and its products are exported across the world.
 You can pop here for tasting sessions, to tour vineyards and even have a go a making wine for yourself.

 The Shiraz’s and Cabernet Sauvignon’s are particularly exquisite and are amongst the best of South African wine.

 Inhabitants of The Rainbow nation are truly colourful people and boy, do they love to celebrate.
 There are a plethora of different festival and cultural-a-happenings in South Africa to suit all tastes and budgets.

 The Klein Karoo National Arts Festival is the biggest Afrikaans Festival featuring music, dance and theatre.
 Cape Town Hosts an International Jazz Festival and then there is Africaburn – the nations tiny answer to Burning Man, and a must-do on any South Africa backpacking itinerary!

 Rugby is massive in South Africa.
 The Springboks are one of the great teams in the world and winning the tournaments world cup trophy in 1995 proved to be a decisive moment in the nations, post Apartheid history.